mth/yeti/doc/reference.rst

 Both program and module are basically an expression that can be evaluated.
 Program must have an unit type and is evaluated for side effects each time when it is run.
-Module can have any type and is considered to be an constant expression, that will be evaluate once when it is referenced first time using ``load`` expression.
+Module can have any type and is considered to be an constant expression, that is evaluated once when it is referenced first time using ``load`` expression.
 Modules also export top-level bindings of type and Java class definitions that can be used by other modules and programs (as an exception from other Yeti expressions, the modules top-level expression can end with class definition that is considered to have an unit type).

-Modules are distinguished from programs by starting with ``module`` keyword, that is followed module name.
+Modules are distinguished from programs by starting with ``module`` keyword, that is followed by module name.
 The ``deprecated`` option can be used to mark the module deprecated.
 Programs can optionally start with ``program`` keyword and program name, but if this is omitted, the source file name will be used as program name (without the ``.yeti`` suffix).